JackLawhorn/Heavens-Above-Gardens-Below/Posts/Burning.md

 ### Weakening of the Elven Signaltower's flame

 Though the Burning succeeded in defeating the [[Red Court]], the [[nyxfire motes]] of the [[Elven Signaltower]] warned that their great power was not without limit.
 It is unknown how many times this ultimate power can be unleashed, or if it can ever be unleashed again.
+As the marker of not only [[Omphalos, the City of Gardens]] but of all the [[Known World]] and its place in the [[Nyx]], the faltering of the Signaltower's light could have disastrous effects on all who live in this world.